 Earnings from tax deductible donations of $30,000 or more to the Worthington Dollars for Scholars Endowment Fund will provide an annual scholarship to be awarded each year as a named scholarship to a deserving Worthington High School graduating student.
 We thank the following generous donors for establishing Endowed Scholarships.

 Matt Entenza gave this scholarship to remember his grandmother, Louise Mowrey (1904 - 2004) and her lifetime contribution to help people in the Worthington and Rushmore area.
 Louise lived in the Worthington area from 1933 until her death in 2004.
-This two-year scholarship is given to a graduate with a strong academic record and commitment to public service.
-The scholarship is continued for the sophomore year in college as long as the student is attending college on a full-time basis and achieved a "B" average or better during their freshman year.
 Preference is given to a student who has participated in speech or debate.

 Matt Entenza gave this scholarship to commemorate his mother Georgia M Entenza's strong support for Worthington Public Schools.
 Georgia (Class of 1946) and Matt (Class of 1979) graduated from Worthington High School.
-This two-year scholarship is given to a graduate with a strong academic record and commitment to public service.
-The scholarship is continued for the sophomore year in college as long as the student is attending college on a full-time basis and achieved a "B" average or better during their freshman year.
 Preference is given to a student who has participated in speech or debate.

-William E. Little Memorial Endowed Scholarship - Two $500 Scholarships
+William E. Little Memorial Endowed Scholarship - One $1,000 Scholarship

 William Little was educated in a one-room school house in Round Lake, MN.
 When his mother died in 1931, he left school after 8th grade to help care for his family.
 Mr. Little later earned his GED from Worthington High School and attended night school at the University of Nebraska, studying financial management.
 Mr. Little had a rich military career in the both the US Army and US Air Force.
 He so valued his education and the opportunities afforded him that he left a provision in his will for money to be endowed to Worthington Dollars for Scholars in gratitude for his success.